-GO Searcher is the primary SpaceX Dragon recovery ship.
+GO Searcher is a Dragon recovery ship used by SpaceX.
 The vessel is one of two ships configured to recover the capsule after splashdown at the end of a mission or during certain abort scenarios.
 GO Searcher has been a part of the SpaceX recovery fleet since 2016.

 GO Searcher has been preparing for Dragon recovery operations since early 2018, completing countless hours of training and upgrade works.
 The vessel had a starring role during the first flight of Crew Dragon, recovering the capsule from the Atlantic Ocean after its week-long stay at the International Space Station.

 The vessel recovered Crew Dragon for a second time during the In-Flight Abort test mission, where SpaceX purposefully destroyed a booster to test that Dragon’s escape system worked as designed.

 During summer 2018, SpaceX upgraded the vessel for Dragon recovery operations.
 GO Searcher boasts a medical treatment facility, helipad, and extensive communication radars.
 A large lifting crane is installed on the stern of the vessel to lift the capsule from the water.